-- b) Women of reproductive age who have pre-existing diabetes or who develop diabetes during pregnancy, and their newborn babies. - c) Where the evidence supports it, the following subgroups will be given special consideration:

-- Women of reproductive age with type 1 or type 2 diabetes. - Women with gestational diabetes or a history of gestational diabetes. - Young women of reproductive age with diabetes whose care has not yet transferred from paediatric to adult services - Women with an ethnicity associated with a high prevalence of diabetes.
+- b) Women of reproductive age who have pre-existing diabetes or who develop diabetes during pregnancy, and their newborn babies. - c) Where the evidence supports it, the following subgroups will be given special consideration: - women of reproductive age with type 1 or type 2 diabetes. - women with gestational diabetes or a history of gestational diabetes. - young women of reproductive age with diabetes whose care has not yet transferred from paediatric to adult services.